 To support RF leakage detection in Remote PHY installations, operators require the RPD to generate the signals that are detected in the field by mobile and handheld leakage detection systems.
-Appendix IV Leakage Detection System Support in Remote PHY (Informative) describes how these systems work and regulations that operators face.
+Appendix IV describes how these systems work and regulations that operators face.